anismiles/html-learning-adventure/docs/setup-guide.md

-# 🖥️ Hey Myra!
-Let's Set Up Your HTML Adventure
+# 🖥️ Time to Set Up Your HTML Adventure!

 **This guide will help you get everything ready for your amazing coding adventure!**